annavesely/sumSome/README.md

 summary(res)
 ```

 Subsequently, we construct lower confidence bounds for the proportion of active voxels (TDP) inside different clusters.
-While the algorithm may require many iterations to converge to full closed testing results, in most cases 50 iterations are sufficient to obtain a TDP very close to that given by closed testing.
+While the algorithm may require many iterations to converge to full closed testing results, in most cases 50 iterations are sufficient to obtain adequate results.

 ``` r
 data("Auditory_clusterTH3_2") # cluster map